snowplow-incubator/snowplow-micro-examples/README.md

 ```
 *Arguments*: events_list

-This test checks that event a occurs before event b, in other words when one event must occur before the other your applciation to work as expected,
+Checks that event a occurs before event b, in other words when one event must occur before the other your applciation to work as expected,
 you can assert that event a reaches micro before event b.
 In our case we use this to check that a cart action occurs before purchasing an item.
 If our application didn't get this order of events correct then the application does not act as expected, this can also be considered a race condition test.